rinokadijk/vault-cockroach/docs/_posts/2019-08-26-Vault-CockroachDB.md

 **roach-client**

-Standard CRDB Docker container.
-Uses the CRDB client with the root account to create a Dashboard UI user.
+The roach-client container is based on the official CRDB Docker container.
+It uses the CRDB client with the root account to create a Dashboard UI user.
 Certificates are read from the volume.
 The certificates are generated by the vault-init-client container and shared through a Docker volume (/cockroach-data/roach-client).
 For the CRDB client the certificates should have the names corresponding to the username with a "client." prefix.
 The directory layout of the certs-dir for every node must be:

 ```text